-Support the Tattoo Museum for Future Generations Make a Donation
+Support the Swiss Tattoo Museum for Future Generations, Make a Donation

-In the future, TMB merchandise & ticket sales will only cover a small portion of the cost of maintaining our facility and collections.
-If you would enjoy the museum or if you believe in our mission to preserve the art of tattooing, we ask you to make a contribution.
-GoFund the TMB and help us realize this project and open the doors.
+If you would enjoy the Tattoo museum or if you believe in our mission to preserve the art of tattooing, we ask you to make a contribution.
+Donate and help us realize this project with startup costs and keep the doors open..

 Donating Artwork, Artifacts, Materials, Memorabilia & Objects